cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/troubleshooting.md

 {{<tab label="findings" no-code="true">}}

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **CASB** > **Findings**.
 2. Choose the finding highlighted in red.
-It will redirect you to the unhealthy integration.
+CASB will redirect you to the unhealthy integration.
 3. Select **Reauthorize**.
 4. In your SaaS app, reauthorize your account.